 OCT 2020: Through the spring and summer of 2020, 3 sites rose to the top of our list.
-Further vetting of those sites was slowed by the pandemic, but by the fall, 2 sites remained.
-In October the site committee recommended pursuing 75 Fennell St. as our first choice.
+Further vetting of those sites was slowed by the pandemic as the library pivoted to supporting the community in new ways, but by the fall, 2 sites remained.
+In October the site committee recommended 75 Fennell St. as our first choice.
 The board voted to proceed with exploring acquisition of this site from the property's owner, the Town of Skaneateles.